eCubed/DevNotes/2018-10-24-01-material-and-flex-layout-data-items.md

 </div>
 ```

-We'll specify `fxLayout="row wrap"` on the *container* element, which is the div.
-We are instructing the div to lay out its children horizontally, specified by "row".
-But if the next child doesn't fit the left-over horizontal space, it will drop to the beginning of the "next line", as specified by "wrap".

 If we ran the app now  we won't see the 4 columns.
 Each box will take up only as much horizontal space as it needs, similar to how letters show up in a book whose text
 isn't justified.

 In order to achieve the 4 columns, we'll need to specify the width of each of those `mat-card`s.
 To do that, we declare `fxFlex="0 1 calc(25% - 10px)"` on the
 `mat-card`.
 In this scenario, we'll take the 0 and the 1 as requirements for our purpose, but we need to focus on the `calc` function.
-Since we have a 10px gutter,
-we need to account for it.
-The 25% width would get us the 4 columns, but that's 25% of the entire width of the parent, though, so we'll have to subtract the 10px gutter.
-That `calc` function really returns a value in pixels of exactly how wide the element must be.
+We want the width of the
+element plus the 10px gutter to actually equal 25% of the parent's width, which means the width of the element must be 10px less than 25% of the parent's width,
+hence calc(25% - 10px).

-If we ran the app now, we will indeed get 4 columns, but it seems like we have a huge space to the right-hand side, which is the 40px gutter for each child's gutter.
+If we ran the app now, we will indeed get 4 columns, but it seems like we have a huge space to the right-hand side, which is the 40px gutter for each child's 10px gutter.
 We'll need to fix this so that the right-most element of every row will fill all the way upto the parent's right.
-This is tough to pull with CSS alone, but to do that,
+This is tough to pull with CSS alone, but to it's easy
-we'll need to apply the directive `fxLayoutAlign="space-between"`.
+in Flex Layout with the directive `fxLayoutAlign="space-between"`.
 This means spread out the elements evenly, with the same horizontal space between them so that the
 left-most child will butt up against the left edge of the parent, and the right-most child will butt up gainst the right edge of the parent.
 Since we have already
-calculated the exact width of each element to be 25% of the parent's width minus the 10px gutter, there will be 10px between the cchildren elements.
+calculated the exact width of each element to be 25% of the parent's width minus the 10px gutter, there will be 10px between the children elements.

 So far, our html is as follows: